rithan2001/Database-to-shortlist-Universities_VLSI-only-/readme.md

 > Purdue checks if u are aligned into track you wanna pursue.How well you can sync with interested prof's work.
 Talking with prospective students at the university can get you these kind of insights.

 > Gatech,USC is GPA centric , so it is important that we touch upon academic records in SOP.
+> Usually, UCSD and Gatech give priority to work experience.

 ## Generic profile of admitted students	FALL'22
 	CHeck once yocket of past yr admits